-Perth may bear the brunt of being one of the remotest capital cities anywhere in the world, but for us living on the west coast this is hardly a disadvantage – it just means that we have a vast wilderness waiting to be explored right on our doorstep.
-These top hikes in Perth will help you see a small slice of it.
+Perth bears the brunt of being one of the remotest capital cities anywhere in the world, but for us living on the west coast this is hardly a disadvantage – it just means that we have a vast wilderness waiting to be explored right on our doorstep.

-Here are 5 of the best hikes in Perth to get you out and exploring this weekend.
-For some, you don’t even need to leave the city lights behind you, it’s right under your nose.
+Here are five of the best hikes in Perth to get you out and exploring this weekend.
+For some, you don’t even need to leave the city lights behind you, they’re right under your nose.